rezanikfal/Tutorials/Angular/DataAccess.md

 ## angular.json in Angular project:
 - A configuration file in an Angular project that defines project-wide settings and options.
 - It contains the configurations for the different build targets, test targets, and serve targets.

+## main.ts in Angular project:
+It is the main entry point for the application.
+It is responsible for bootstrapping the root module (usually named "AppModule") of the application.